 - Royal icing is another option: it dries to a hard, crunchy finish so designs and colors stay put, and it also holds up well in the mail.

 - Buttercream frosting is soft and thick; tasty, but not good if you plan to stack the cookies.

 You've baked and decorated all those sugar cookies, and now it's time to get them out in front of an appreciative audience.
 Get your like-minded baking friends together for a cookie exchange party, or maybe you'd like to mail cookies to out-of-town family and friends.

-More Cut-Out Cookie Doughs
+More Cut-Out Cookie Dough Ideas

 Find a sugar cookie recipe that's just right for you.
 In fact, you can take a basic sugar cookie dough and transform it into several different kinds of cookies by adding flavors, colors, shapes, and decorations.

-Explore our entire collection of scrumptious cookie recipes.
+- Explore our entire collection of scrumptious cookie recipes.